EvolvED: Evolutionary Embeddings to Understand the Generation Process of Diffusion Models: Related Work

-\textbf{Visualizing high-dimensional evolutionary data}: Visualizing the high-dimensional evolutionary data is crucial to understanding the complex data evolution process within diffusion models.
-Techniques like dimensionality reduction with tSNE or UMAP offer value in visualizing data evolution over a few instances~\cite{lee2023diffexplainer}.
-Such methods have also been used in visualizing data evolution over several instances in strategic games~\cite{hinterreiter2021projection}; however, these methods fall short when applied to diffusion model data.
-They struggle to preserve the iterative structure inherent in diffusion models (see \cref{fig:diffusion_pdf}) due to their stochastic nature, which is highlighted when visualizing large-scale samples.
-On the other hand, neural network features across layers~\cite{rauber2016visualizing} or optimization iterations~\cite{li2020visualizing} have been visualized with one projection per layer, making it challenging to study evolution.
-Parallel coordinates are a popular means to visualize evolutionary or temporal data in other applications~\cite{fang2020survey, cantareira2021explainable}; however, projecting high-dimensional data from diffusion models onto a single dimension presents challenges.
-Recent methods incorporating soft Gaussian constraints to position points in an iteration together~\cite{luo2022dimenfix} offer a potential solution but do not align images across iterations.
-For this purpose of alignment, other works have proposed vertical distances between pairs of points that connect together~\cite{pezzotti2018multiscale,cantareira2020generic}, which is useful in our case.
-However, in the evolutionary data from diffusion models, early iterations hold less relevance than later ones in the generation process.
-Hence, it might not be ideal to allocate the same vertical visual space to all iterations.

-In our evolutionary embedding, we aim to combine soft constraints for iteration displacement and instance alignment and extend it to the context of diffusion models.
-We further extend these concepts to a layout that optimizes space usage across generative iterations and facilitates the comprehensive study of diffusion model evolution.
+\textbf{Visualizing high-dimensional evolutionary data}: DR techniques, like t-SNE or UMAP, offer value in visualizing data evolution over a few instances~\cite{lee2023diffexplainer}.
+Such methods have also been used in visualizing data evolution globally in strategic games~\cite{hinterreiter2021projection}.
+However, they do not preserve the iterative structure inherent in diffusion models due to their stochastic nature, which is amplified when visualizing large-scale samples.
+Neural network features across layers~\cite{rauber2016visualizing} or optimization iterations~\cite{li2020visualizing} have been visualized with one embedding per layer, making it challenging to study evolution.
+While parallel coordinates are a popular means to visualize evolutionary data in other applications~\cite{fang2020survey, cantareira2021explainable}, projecting high-dimensional data onto a single dimension presents challenges.
+Luo et al.~\cite{luo2022dimenfix} incorporate soft Gaussian constraints to position points within an iteration close together.
+Methods using vertical distances between pairs of connected points can help with alignment of these points~\cite{pezzotti2018multiscale,cantareira2020generic}.
+However, they overlook that early iterations in diffusion models contain less information than later ones, making equal visual space allocation inefficient for our case. \addition{Our evolutionary embedding addresses this by combining soft iteration displacement and instance alignment constrains and optimizes space usage across steps to better study diffusion model evolution. }